isocroft/auto-logistics-service-router/README.md

 # auto-logistics-service-router

-A PHP frontend & backend for routing last-mile deliveries to dispatch riders in traffic using PUSH SMS, OpenCellID data and REST APIs.
+A PHP backend package for routing last-mile deliveries to dispatch riders in traffic using OpenCellID data and REST APIs..

 ## Online Resources (Read Up)